7 Questions to Ask Your Accountant This Tax Season

 Implementing strategies to reduce your tax liability may be as simple as contributing to a Health Savings Account or maxing out retirement contributions.
 For business owners, it might be worthwhile to accelerate expenses in one year.

 Conversely, defer them into a year when higher revenues or tax rates are expected.
 There may be more complex strategies you could employ.
 With key financial information in hand, your accountant can help you identify opportunities to reduce your tax liability going forward.

 7. Is there anything my financial advisor can do to help my tax situation going forward?

-Most, if not all, of the financial decisions you make, have corresponding tax implications.
-Ensuring your financial advisor and accountant are both well informed of your full financial and tax situation will help ensure the financial decisions you make are the most effective for your long-term goals.
+Most financial decisions you make have corresponding tax implications.
+Ensuring your financial advisor and accountant are well-informed of your financial and tax situation ensures the decisions you make are the most effective for your long-term goals.

 “In this world, nothing can be said to be certain, except death and taxes.”